CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 This time the console logs show an AssertionError.

 An AssertionError is a type of error that is thrown by the expect function when the assertion is false.
-So in this case, the rreturnn value of countWords is undefined and we expect it to equal 1.
+So in this case, the return value of `countWords` is undefined and we expect it to equal 1.
 We can continue re-running our tests to get feedback on our code.

 Assertion Error diagram

-### Passing countWords
+### Passing `countWords`

-To make the test pass we can start moving in the right direction by declaring the function countWords.
+To make the test pass we can start moving in the right direction by declaring the function `countWords`.
 We can update index.test.js so we’ve got the following:

 Index.test.js

-This is feedback is telling us that we expected to get an output of 1 but countWords is actually returning undefined.
+This is feedback is telling us that we expected to get an output of 1 but `countWords` is actually returning undefined.

-### Using an interface
+### 🕹️ Using an interface

-We’ve encountered several functions like console.log, Math.round before.
+We’ve encountered several functions like `console.log`, `Math.round` before.
 Now we’ve also encountered test and `expect` from the Jest library.
 In this project, we’ve not implemented any of the previously mentioned functions; we only care how to use these functions in our project.

 In programming, we continually make use of APIs:
 An API is an Application Programming Interface